Veronica Bielik Goes Braless In Sheer White Top While Wearing Skintight Leggings

 On Wednesday, June 10, Polish model Veronica Bielik shared a suggestive snap with her 2.9 million Instagram followers.

 The photo showed the 26-year-old posing in a sizable kitchen.
 According to the post’s geotag, the picture was taken in Warsaw, Poland.
 Veronica sat on a kitchen island with numerous cabinets, a refrigerator, and ovens in the background.
 She arched her back, as she rested one of her hands on a box containing an Apple MacBook Air.
-The model gazed directly into the camera, flashing her beautiful smile.
+The model gazed directly at the camera, flashing her beautiful smile.

 She sizzled in a white knotted T-shirt and a pair of figure-hugging beige leggings.
 Veronica did not wear a bra underneath her sheer top, leaving little to the imagination.
 The revealing ensemble put her incredible curves and toned midsection on full display, much to the delight of her audience.
 The model kept the sexy look simple and did not wear any accessories.

 For the photo, the blond bombshell styled her honey-colored hair in loose waves and a deep middle part, giving her additional glamour.
 She enhanced her natural beauty with a full face of makeup.
-The striking application seemed to have featured filled-in eyebrows, peach blush, and a few coats of mascara.
+The striking application seemed to feature filled-in eyebrows, peach blush, and a few coats of mascara.
 Her nails were also perfectly manicured and painted a light pink.

-In the caption, the social media sensation provided directions for a giveaway “[h]osted by” the marketing company, Push Group.
-She noted that the prizewinner will receive the Macbook Air seen in the photo.
+In the caption, the social media sensation provided directions for a giveaway by the marketing company, Push Group.
+She noted that the prizewinner will receive the MacBook Air seen in the photo.

-Fans were quick to “[t]ag 3 or more friends” in the comments section to increase their chances of winning the laptop, as per Veronica’s instructions.
+Fans were quick to tag three or more friends in the comments section to increase their chances of winning the laptop, as per Veronica’s instructions.
 Many of her admirers also took the time to shower her with compliments.

-“Love your [b]eautiful smile,” gushed a fan, adding a string of heart-eye and red heart emoji to the comment.
+“Love your beautiful smile,” gushed a fan, adding a string of heart-eye and red heart emoji to the comment.

 “You look lovely,” added a different devotee.